Sleep Apnea Treatment in San Antonio at Endormir Sleep and Sinus Institute

 Before we can take steps toward finding sleep apnea solutions, first we must find the problem.
 We’ll start your treatment with a detailed patient evaluation.
 During your evaluation, we’ll discuss:

 - Quality of life issues including daytime sleepiness, snoring, insomnia, unusual movement, sexual dysfunction, morning headache, memory problems, and depression

 - Airway evaluation using laryngoscopy and nasal endoscopy in the clinic.

-Dr. Barrera uses extensive medical and reported data to customize your sleep apnea treatment.
+Dr. Barrera and Dr. Bothwell use extensive medical and reported data to customize your sleep apnea treatment.
 Visit us at our South-Central Texas center for a consultation if you believe you may suffer from OSA.

 Snoring and Sleep Apnea Sites of Obstruction

 What Causes Snoring?

 Loud snoring is very often associated with obstructive sleep apnea.
 Dr. Barrera or Dr. Bothwell may recommend a sleep study to rule out this condition.
 If you do have OSA, we can explore sleep apnea treatments.
 If you do not have OSA, but do snore, snoring treatments can provide relief.
 Treatments for snoring include: